Array

 Tickets (top category) for 5 operas are included costing c. £600.

-Clayton Whites Hotel: a large, modern 4-star hotel in the centre of town, located a few minutes on foot from the opera house.
+Whites of Wexford: a large, modern 4-star hotel in the centre of town, located a few minutes on foot from the opera house.
 Spacious common areas, capacious and comfortable bedrooms, good restaurant and bar, lovely helpful staff.
 Single rooms throughout are doubles for sole use.

 There are some late nights but morning starts are also late and there is quite a lot of free time.
 You should be able to cope with everyday walking and stair-climbing.
 Coach travel is only for transfers to and from Dublin Airport: 100 miles each way.